stewarda/Test/README.md

-Update Authentication records configuration file
-2. Modify authentication.py         (The authentication config defines the different authentication records that can be defined in the ad-hoc scans defined with –i option in cmd line.
+Update Authentication records configuration file 2.Modify authentication.py         (The authentication config defines the different authentication records that can be defined in the ad-hoc scans defined with –i option in cmd line.
 There is a default authentication record that will be used if none other is specified.
 Records are defined as Windows (win) or Linux (nix) )

                # default_auth='LA360USER'
                nix_A360USER='280393'